FireworksProject/jfdi/docs/create-devbox.md

 password again, which happens to be 'vagrant', and you'll be prompted for it 3 times.

-Restart the VM from the local machine again using `vagrant reload`.
 Log back in with `vagrant ssh` and then build the server:

 	sudo ~/usr/bin/jfd build-server

 This will install Node.js, CouchDB, NGINX and PHP.
 After these Chef scripts are done running you'll need to restart the box to enjoy your handywork.
 So, exit the VM and run

 	vagrant reload